 - How to apply the best methods for creating, leading, and managing their own business

-- Ways to establish an organizational framework through operations, finance, and leadership
+- Ways to establish an organisational framework through operations, finance, and leadership

 - Techniques for setting up an effective and efficient system for hiring, retaining, and succession planning

 - How to start researching and designing a strategic plan

 - How to describe the essential elements of marketing, sales, and their company brand

 - How to apply financial and accounting terms correctly

 - Who are you and what are you about?

 - Planning for the future (including succession planning, goal setting, and strategic planning)

 - Ethics 101 and leadership essentials